NCAR/ccpp-scm/scm/doc/TechGuide/chap_quick.rst

    -  ``-v`` specifies the volume mount from host directory (outside container) to inside the container.
 Using volumes allows you to share data between the host machine and container.
-For running the SCM, the output is being mounted from inside the container to the on the host machine.
+For running the SCM, the output is being mounted from inside the container to the host machine.
 Upon exiting the container, data mounted to the host machine will still be accessible.